Limosa fedoa (Linnaeus, 1758)

 Conservation / Management

 The marbled godwit generally prefers large habitat units that include native grasslands or pastures, and both semi-permanent and ephemeral wetlands (Ryan et al. 1984).
 Because grasslands are becoming increasingly fragmented, preservation of large units is important for the conservation of this species.
 Prairies have evolved with periodic disturbance from fire and grazing animals.
 Prairies in private ownership are often grazed or hayed, keeping the grasses relatively short (less than 15 cm (6 in.)).
 The birds use such short, grassy cover for feeding and nesting in spring and summer.
 The use of fire, grazing, and/or mowing in grassland management is needed to maintain high quality habitat for marbled godwits (Ryan et al. 1984).
 Degradation of coastal areas can also have a detrimental effect on marbled godwit populations.
 Protecting shorebird habitat in the Americas from development and disturbance could benefit this species (Gratto-Trevor 2000).
-Several new resources including a conservation plan for marbled godwits (Melcher 2006) and a model to predict habitat suitability (U.S. Fish and Wildlife Service 2008) have recently been developed and can be used to guide conservation efforts including habitat management, restoration, environmental review, and where to concentrate funds from habitat protection programs such as the Wetlands Reserve Program.
+Several new resources including a conservation plan for marbled godwits (Melcher et al 2010) and a model to predict habitat suitability (U.S. Fish and Wildlife Service 2008) have recently been developed and can be used to guide conservation efforts including habitat management, restoration, environmental review, and where to concentrate funds from habitat protection programs such as the Wetlands Reserve Program.

 Conservation Efforts in Minnesota